-Conveniently this walk started from our hotel carpark.
+Conveniently, this walk began at our hotel.
 The hike climbs to an elevation of 410 meters to reach Loch Brandy, which sits on the floor of a mountain corrie.

-Back at the hotel after our hike we rewarded ourselves with an al fresco lunch and a well earned cold drink or two.
+Later, back at our hotel we rewarded ourselves with an al fresco lunch and a well-earned cold drink or two.
 The boy enjoyed a nice bowl of water followed by a snooze under the table.
 The Teen exhausted by her efforts, and jelly legs shaking more than a gyrating Elvis impersonator, guzzled down a gallon of iced Coca Cola.

 Hike 2: Glen Doll Ranger Station – Corrie Fee

-Mountain corries were the theme of the weekend as the next morning we decided to hike to Corrie Fee.
-This is a walk we’ve done before but en-route to bag the Munros Mayar and Dreish, and not to enjoy the beauty of the corrie in its own right.
+Mountain corries were the theme of the weekend, as the next morning we decided to hike to Corrie Fee.
+We’d done this walk before, but en-route to bag the Munros Mayar and Dreish, and not to enjoy the beauty of the corrie in its own right.

 The walk from the ranger station to Corrie Fee is tedious and takes around an hour.
 It winds up through featureless woodland which seems like it’ll never end.
 The final destination is out of this world though, so the boring trudge there is soon forgotten.

-Corrie Fee is a stunning natural amphitheatre with a waterfall, a winding stream, purple heather and wild Apline flowers.
-It’s one of Scotland’s National Nature Reserved.
-It’s beautifully rugged and if you’re really lucky you’ll get it all to yourself.
+Corrie Fee is a stunning natural amphitheatre with a waterfall, a winding stream, purple heather and wild Alpine flowers.
+It’s one of Scotland’s National Nature Reserves, and for me is the stand out gem of the Angus Glens.
+It’s beautifully rugged, and if you’re lucky you may get it all to yourself.

-This day had also turned out to be a scorcher, so we sat in the sunshine enjoying a cool drink and soaked up the phenomenal view.
+This day had also turned out to be a scorcher.
+We sat enjoying the sunshine and a cool drink, and soaked up the phenomenal view.

 Exploring Kirriemuir: ACDC & Peter Pan

-During our trip we decided to stop off at Kirriemuir to pay homage to two of it’s famous sons.
-JM Barrie and Bon Scott of ACDC fame.
+We couldn’t visit Angus without visiting Kirriemuir to pay homage to its famous sons, JM Barrie and Bon Scott of ACDC fame.

 JM Barrie was born in the town and spent his early years there.
 His birthplace is now a museum in the care of the National Trust for Scotland.
 Peter Pan is one of my all time favourite books.
 His statue takes pride of place in the centre of town.